Implementation of the $\mathcal{O}{\left(\alpha_t^2\right)}$ MSSM Higgs-mass corrections in $\tt{FeynHiggs}$: Implementation in

 \section{Implementation in \FH{}}

-The original calculation of the renormalized two-loop self-energies at $\mathcal{O}(\alpha_t^2)$~\cite{Hollik:2014bua} was overhauled entirely for inclusion in \FH{}.
+Our code for the calculation of the renormalized two-loop self-energies at $\mathcal{O}(\alpha_t^2)$ is based on several Mathematica Notebooks used in the former calculation~\cite{Hollik:2014bua}.
+From the aspect of software development these Notebooks had various shortcomings: duplicate code (\EG gaugeless limit implemented multiply), parallel instructions poured all over, even the requirement to run with a particular Mathematica version -- signs that the use of different packages together with various special requirements was nontrivial and that the reorganization was helpful.
 The new code is included in the \FH{} tarball and, while still specific to the corrections mentioned, is very adaptable and may serve as a template for similar calculations, which is the reason we describe it here in some detail.

 The calculation has been divided into seven working steps implemented by the scripts described in the following sections.
 Additionally, several packages that are required for specific purposes are accessed during each step.
 A makefile coordinates the entire calculation.
 The total running time is about~15--20 minutes and the final output is a highly optimized and very compact Fortran code with a file size of about 350 kBytes.
 The result can directly be moved into the \FH{} source tree.
+The following diagram gives a flow chart of scripts and the external software packages used:

 The advantages of this setup are twofold: First, the compartmentalization takes care of `concurrent' software packages (which cannot be loaded into the same Mathematica session, typically because of symbol conflicts).
 Likewise, if an extension of this code required a different package for a particular step (say, tensor reduction), only this one step would need to be modified, and the additional package could be an arbitrary one, not just a Mathematica package, since it is invoked from a shell script.
 Second, the makefile sees to it that only the necessary parts of the calculation are redone in case of a change, which was a particular time-saver during the debugging phase.